Is it possible for Tabasco sauce to go bad? Tabasco sauce can be stored properly for up to ten years. Here’s how to know if it’s gone bad.

 Tabasco’s shelf life varies according to the flavor and ranges from 12 to 24 months.
 But, regardless of which one you choose, Tabasco easily outlasts the printed date.

-Once opened, the sauce should keep its quality at least until the printed date, if not much later.
+Once opened, the sauce should keep its quality until the printed date, if not much later.

 Unfortunately, there’s no way of knowing how long your Tabasco will keep its quality after the expiration date on the label.
 One thing is certain: you should plan in months, not years.